-Basis of Presentation - Pro Forma Balance Sheet (Unaudited)
+Basis of Presentation-Pro Forma Balance Sheet (Unaudited)

 Staff Accounting Bulletin 1.B.3 requires that certain distributions to owners prior to or coincident with an initial public offering be considered distributions in contemplation of that offering.
-In connection with the completion of the initial public offering of Viper Energy Partners LP (the "Partnership"), the Partnership intends to distribute approximately \$91.9 million in cash and \$6.6 million in royalty income receivable to Diamondback.
+Upon completion of the initial public offering of Viper Energy Partners LP (the "Partnership"), the Partnership intends to distribute approximately \$\frac{1}{2}\$ million in cash to Diamondback.
 As part of the initial public offering, Diamondback will own the equity interests in the Partnership's general partner as well as common units of the Partnership.